 Mokwheel e-bikes contributed pictures and ideas to this article.
 Mokwheel

-Denago e-bikes contributed some of the pictures in this article.
+Denago e-bikes contributed some of the photos in this article.
 Denago eBikes

-Niu Bikes contributed pictures in this article.
+Niu Bikes contributed pictures to this article.
 Niu

 More photos and ideas were contributed by Dan at Kraken Adventure Bikes